 I Won’t Make the Same Mistake

-“They say that that’s my weakness, but I feel like that’s actually also a strength because somebody just needs to be helped.
+“A lot of people tell me that that’s my weakness, ‘cause I try to help everybody … I’m a protector.
+They say that I tend to leap for other people’s fights.
+Stuff like that.
+I’m protective over my little brother, my little sister and my family, my friends … They say that that’s my weakness, but I feel like that’s actually also a strength because somebody just needs to be helped.
 Some people need guidance.
-Some people ... they need to be pushed so, I feel like that’s where I come in at.”
+Some people, they need to be pushed, so I feel like that’s where I come in at.”

-“But [actually] I don’t know how I would do it without them ... if they weren’t here, I really wouldn’t have anything to live for.
+“I give my family an amazing amount of support.
+They tell me everyday that they’re proud of me.
+They love me and they don’t know how they would do it without me.
+But [actually] I don’t know how I would do it without them … If they weren’t here, I really wouldn’t have anything to live for.
 My little sister my little brother and my mom, that’s all I got.
 I don’t have anything else.

-“Some people don’t really know what love is.
+“Most people would say that, ‘Oh, well if it’s just you, look out for number one.’
+But, that’s not always the case … you need people to be loved.
+Because some people don’t really know what love is.
 A lot of people wake up and they don’t hear ‘I love you’ every day.
 I have a mom that, when I wake up, she tells me every morning, numerous times throughout the day.
-[She] asks me how my day was everyday I got home from school.
-Take care of my little brothers, take care of my little sister as best as she can.
-And that’s also where I come in.
+[She] asks me how my day was everyday I get home from school.
+Takes care of my little brothers, takes care of my little sister as best as she can.
+And that’s also where I come in.”

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Interview, Text, and Photography by Chelsea Alexander-Taylor